BradenM64/BradensSkinProxy/README.md

 config.json
 ```

-The config file contains the server settings, CORS settings, and Minecraft API endpoints used by the proxy.
+The config file contains the proxy settings, CORS settings, and Minecraft API endpoints.